 How Much Does Gutter Cleaning Cost?

-Budgeting for a regular maintenance fee to keep your gutters flowing freely is cheaper than risking long-term water damage from clogged gutters.
-Expect to pay between $118 and $224, or an average of $159 in gutter cleaning costs.
+Budgeting for a regular maintenance fee to keep gutters flowing freely is cheaper than risking long-term water damage from clogged gutters.
+Most homeowners pay between $119 and $228, or an average of $163 in gutter cleaning costs.

 It’s easy to take gutters for granted and forget they need regular maintenance.
-When they work correctly, you don’t have to worry that they’re channeling excess water away from the house.
+When they work correctly, they do the essential job of channeling excess water away from the house.
 But gutters are prone to collecting debris.
-Twigs, leaves, shingles, and even lost toys can quickly overwhelm a gutter, so it’s important to schedule regular gutter cleanings to keep them flowing freely.
+Twigs, leaves, shingles, and even lost toys can quickly overwhelm a gutter, so it’s important for homeowners to schedule regular gutter cleanings to keep them flowing freely.

-Gutter cleaning costs range from $118 to $224, or an average of $159.
+According to Angi and HomeAdvisor, gutter cleaning costs range from $119 to $228, or an average of $163.
 The cost is usually calculated by the linear foot, and multistory homes always start at a higher price point.
-If the gutters have rarely been cleaned, you may pay more to get them in great shape again.
+If the gutters have rarely been cleaned, it may cost a bit more to get them in great shape again.

 Factors in Calculating Gutter Cleaning Cost

 Cleaning gutters seems like a straightforward task, but a few complexities go into calculating gutter cleaning costs.
 A gutter pro will consider the house height, gutter length and condition, and any potential repairs.
-Travel time will also factor into gutter cleaning costs, as will your specific location.
-Here are the top factors that influence the price you’ll pay for gutter cleaning services.
+Travel time will also factor into gutter cleaning costs, as will the home’s specific location.
+There are several top factors that influence gutter cleaning prices.

 The gutters on single-story homes are the easiest to reach and clean, which means they’re typically much cheaper to clean than those on larger multistory homes.
-It’s usually $1 per linear foot for a single-story house, which averages $152 total.
-If a gutter cleaner needs to reach a second- or third-story gutter, the cost doubles to $2 per linear foot or more.
-Depending on the complexity of the roofline, the pitch, and other risk factors, you may be charged an additional $70 to $200.
+It usually costs $70 to $250 for a single-story house.
+If a gutter cleaner needs to reach a second- or third-story gutter, the cost increases to between $100 and $500.
+The complexity of the roofline, the pitch, and other risk factors can also potentially increase the cost.

 Gutter Length and Condition

 The length of the gutters is the most significant variable for how much gutter cleaning costs.
-A one-story house could have a huge footprint that’s larger than the average house.
+A 1-story house could have a huge footprint that’s larger than the average house.
 Most bids calculate the gutter length by the linear foot, which is basically the length of each gutter.
 Some contractors might bid by the square footage of the entire house, minus the areas without gutters.
-To calculate the square footage costs, a contractor will estimate the home’s total square footage and multiply it by about $0.40 per foot for a single-story or $0.80 for a two-story house.
+To calculate the square footage costs, a contractor will estimate the home’s total square footage and multiply it by about $0.40 per foot for a single-story or $0.80 for a 2-story house.
+It’s also worth noting that gutters that are excessively clogged could cost 10 to 50 percent more to clean.

-While most homes are built on relatively flat surfaces, you may have at least one side with a steep slope, making it more challenging to reach the gutters.
-The gutter cleaner may require extra time, effort, and risk to get the job done, so you may be charged a little more.
-The same is true if you have a lot of landscaping around the gutters that makes them difficult to access.
+While most homes are built on relatively flat surfaces, there may be at least one side with a steep slope, making it more challenging to reach the gutters.
+Because of this extra risk, time, and effort necessary to get the job done, the cost may increase by about 15 percent.
+The same is true if there is a lot of landscaping around the gutters that makes them difficult to access.

-The area you live in will affect the total price of gutter cleaning.
+The area where the house is located will affect the total price of gutter cleaning.
+For example, the average cost of gutter cleaning in Illinois starts at $100, whereas in California homeowners pay between $140 and $270.
 Labor rates tend to be higher in metropolitan and even suburban areas where the cost of living is higher.
-There may also be increased demand and a low supply of gutter cleaners where you live, which also drives the price higher.
+There may also be increased demand and a low supply of gutter cleaners in some areas, which also drives the price higher.

 Additional Costs and Considerations

 A well-maintained gutter usually does fine with just a regular cleaning service, but if it’s getting old or is rarely maintained, then it may require additional cleaning and repair.
-Your gutter cleaning pro can go over any other services you may need and their associated costs.
+Some additional costs may not be accounted for by a gutter cleaning cost calculator.
+A gutter cleaning pro can go over any other services that might be needed and their associated costs.

 A pro may notice that there aren’t enough downspouts to handle the load.
 A homeowner may also want to have the downspout buried and extended beyond its current location.
-Installing a downspout costs between $5 and $10 per installation, but installing an extender can cost $6 to $15.
-Burying the extension usually costs $25 per linear foot.
+Installing downspouts costs between $5 and $20 per linear foot, but installing an extender can come with an additional cost.

 Cleaning each downspout is more challenging, which is why it can increase the total cost by $50 to $100 per job.
 If the gutters were filled with debris, the downspouts could be heavily clogged, so it’s essential to make sure they’re free of debris as well.